what is cma

 Membership Fees

-Before you can register for the CMA exam, you must be a member of the Institute of Management Accountants.
+Before registering for the CMA exam, you must be a member of the Institute of Management Accountants.
 As a member, the fee varies according to your status:

-Professional Membership: For on-the-job professionals, the yearly IMA membership fee is approximately $275.
+Professional Membership: The yearly IMA membership fee for on-the-job professionals is approximately $295.
 This covers all services within IMA, such as networking and CPE material.

-Entrance Fee: Before taking the exam, you have to pay the one-time CMA entrance fees.
-For professional members, this amounts to about $280; for student members, around $210.
+Entrance Fee: Before taking the exam, you must pay the one-time CMA entrance fee.
+For professional members, this amounts to about $300; for student members, around $225.

 Study Materials and Courses for CMA

-One will invest in study materials to study for the CMA exam and probably enroll in some review courses.
+One will invest in study materials for the CMA exam and probably enroll in review courses.
 The costs of such resources can be very different.

-Study Guides: High-quality books of study, along with practice questions, range from $150 to $400.
+Study Guides: High-quality study books and practice questions range from $150 to $400.

 Review Courses: A subscription to one intensive CMA review course will cost from $800 to $2,000.
-For example, such courses are offered by Gleim, Wiley, and Hock International, providing video lectures, practice exams, and personal study plans.
+For example, Gleim, Wiley, and Hock International offer such courses, providing video lectures, practice exams, and personal study plans.

 CMA Total Cost Estimate